doriordan/skuber/README.md

 The `examples` sub-project also illustrates several features.
 See for example the [reactive guestbook](examples/src/main/scala/skuber/examples/guestbook) example.

+## Configuration and Security

+By default the client will attempt to connect to the Kubernetes cluster via a [kubectl proxy](http://kubernetes.io/v1.1/docs/user-guide/kubectl/kubectl_proxy.html) running on `localhost:8001`.

+However Skuber can configure itself from the same [kubeconfig](http://kubernetes.io/v1.1/docs/user-guide/kubeconfig-file.html) file format used by `kubectl` and other Kubernetes clients, so that you do not need to duplicate your existing configuration.

+    export SKUBERCONFIG=file

+The above instructs Skuber to configure itself from the kubeconfig file in the default location *~/.kube/config*

+Or you can supply a specific path for the config file using a file URL:

+    export SKUBERCONFIG=file:///home/kubernetes_user/.kube/config

+The `k8sInit` call by a Skuber client will load the specified file and configure its connections and requests to the cluster according to the current context set in the config file.

+One benefit of this support for kubeconfig files is that you can use [kubectl config](http://kubernetes.io/v1.1/docs/user-guide/kubectl/kubectl_config.html) to manage the configuration settings.

+*(Note: If $SKUBERCONFIG is set then all configuration is loaded from that kubeconfig file - no merging with configuration from other sources occurs)*

+If the `kubeconfig` file specifies a **TLS** connection (i.e. a `https://` URL) for the cluster server, Skuber will utilise any certificate authority and/or client certificate/key specified in the configuration file for transport level authentication with the server - this means there is no need to store the certificate or key data in the Java key store or trust store.

+Skuber respects the`insecure-skip-tls-verify` flag - if it is set to `true` then with TLS connections the server will be trusted without requiring a certificate authority in the configuration file.
+By default this flag is set to false i.e a server certificate is required with TLS connections.

+At the HTTP request authentication level, Skuber will use any ***bearer token*** or ***basic auth*** credentials specified in the configuration file (bearer token takes precedence over basic auth).

+Configuration can alternatively be passed programmatically to the `k8sInit` call, see the programming guide for details.

 ## Features

 - Comprehensive Scala case class representations of the Kubernetes types supported by the API server; including Pod, Service, ReplicationController, Node, Container, Endpoint, Namespace, Volume, PersistentVolume, Resource, Security, EnvVar, ServiceAccount, LimitRange, Secret, Event and others
 - Support for Kubernetes object, list and simple kinds
 - Fluent API for building the desired specification ("spec") of a Kubernetes object to be created or updated on the server
 - Implicit json formatters for reading and writing the Kubernetes types
-- Support for create, get, delete, list, update, and watch operations on Kubernetes types using an asynchronous and type-safe interface that maps each operation to the appropriate Kubernetes REST API requests.
+- Support for create, get, delete, list, update, and watch operations on Kubernetes types using an asynchronous and type-safe interface that maps each operation to the appropriate Kubernetes REST API requests
 - Watching Kubernetes objects and kinds returns Iteratees for reactive processing of events from the cluster
-- Client contexts (including connection details and namespace) can be configured by a combination of system properties and a config file format based on the Kubernetes kubeconfig file YAML format
+- Highly configurable via kubeconfig files or programmatically
 - Support for horizontal pod auto scaling (Kubernetes V1.1 beta feature)

 ## Build Instructions